Meet our Staff

 Adelyn is the Program Manager for partnerships and expansion at Vancouver Food Runners.
 She holds a BA in Sociology from the University of Victoria and brings years of experience in front-line work with those struggling with precarious housing situations, addiction, or their mental health.
 Her prior roles include case management, a shelter and outreach worker for youth, and in employee relations on the Downtown Eastside.
 She has seen first-hand how food can be an important connection between individuals and the resources in their communities.
 Adelyn is passionate about working with community partners to improve food security in Metro Vancouver.

-Courtney Lau recently graduated with a B.Sc. in Food, Nutrition, and Health, with a minor in Commerce, from the University of British Columbia (UBC) and was involved in research that examined student perceptions of just, equitable, and dignified food access during her time at UBC.
-Her connections to climate sustainability and food sovereignty continue to grow as a Program Coordinator with Vancouver Food Runners.
+Courtney Lau graduated with a B.Sc. in Food, Nutrition, and Health, with a minor in Commerce, from the University of British Columbia (UBC) and was involved in research that examined student perceptions of just, equitable, and dignified food access during her time at UBC.
+Her connections to climate sustainability and food sovereignty continue to grow during her time with Vancouver Food Runners.
 Courtney has completed internships working with United Way British Columbia - Lower Mainland Region and the South Vancouver Neighborhood House Food Hub, gaining multiple perspectives within Vancouver's food system.